elatov/elatov.github.io/_posts/2014-02-27-esxi-backups-zfs-xsibackup.md

     echo "ZFS Backup Successful on $DATE"

 The script will perform incremental backups.
-It&#8217;s under the assumption that you already sent the first backup and that there is only one snapshot on the Source ZFS Volume (which will be deleted after the copy is done).
+It's under the assumption that you already sent the first backup and that there is only one snapshot on the Source ZFS Volume (which will be deleted after the copy is done).
 Adding that to **crontab** will automate the back up process for the LUN presented to the ESXi host.

 ### ZFS refreservation Property